-At Bolt Burdon Kemp we have over 25 years experience of representing people who have suffered serious personal injury.
-We are recognised as one of the leading firms in this area by the independent Chambers and Partners and the Legal 500.
+At Bolt Burdon Kemp we have over 30 years experience of representing people who have suffered serious personal injury.
+We are recognised as one of the leading firms in this area by the independent guides to the legal profession: Chambers and Partners and The Legal 500.

 Your employer has a duty to protect your health while you are at work, therefore, you may be entitled to claim compensation if you have developed an industrial disease or illness in the workplace.
 This may have happened over a period of time through exposure to harmful materials or unsafe working practices or environments.

 Hand/Arm Vibration Syndrome (HAVS)

 Continued exposure to vibration tools can affect the blood vessels and nerves in the fingers causing pain and tingling/numbness.